 Shoes are left at the door or just inside the door.
 This helps keep the carpets clean and is considered a sign of respect to the Vihara.

-Dear Dhamma Friends, We wish to cordially invite you to join us in performing meritorious deeds at the annual robe-offering […]Read more
+Dear All, We wish to cordially invite you to join us for the virtual Songkran/Thinkyan New Year celebration on Sunday […]Read more